 The directors are responsible for the financial risk management process and for the review, challenge and approval of its reported financial position.
-Suitable policies and procedures have been adopted by the Company to ensure an appropriate level of Financial Risk Management is directed at the relevant elements of the business.
+Suitable policies and procedures have been adopted by the Company in order to ensure an appropriate level of risk management is directed at the relevant elements of the business.